 “It was quite a nice stage, similar to Rally GB”.

 “I really wanted a podium finish, so I was pushing really hard.
 Taking risks is like that.
 I am sorry for the team.
 My target for this leg is being fast in the Power Stage.”

-Although wining the second stage of the day, SS14 Lircay; Ogier who was still trailing the lightning fast Ott Tanak, was still some 24 seconds behind with just two stages remaining.
+Although winning the second stage of the day, SS14 Lircay; Ogier who was still trailing the lightning-fast Ott Tanak, was still some 24 seconds behind with just two stages remaining.